CyVerse-learning-materials/container_camp_workshop_2019/singularity/singularityadvanced.rst

 -	`--name` will create a container named  `ubuntu.simg`

-We've already covered how you can pull an existing container from Docker Hub:
+We've already covered how you can pull an existing container from Docker Hub, but we can also build a Singularity container from docker using the build command:

 .. code-block:: bash